Afghan Taliban delegation in Turkey for high-level talks

 Associated Press

-The Taliban delegation is led by Amir Khan Muttaqi, the acting foreign minister, according to a Taliban spokesman.
+“We have conveyed our expectations concerning security for the resumption of regular flights” from Kabul, Cavusoglu said.
+“We have once again shared our advice concerning the education of girls and for the employment of women.”

+Turkish President Recep Tayyip Erdogan said at a virtual meeting Thursday between the Group of 20 most powerful economies that the international community should keep the channels of dialogue with the Taliban open, to “patiently and gradually steer” them toward establishing a more inclusive government.

-Turkey has been working with Qatar to re-open the airport in Kabul, the Afghan capital, for international travel.
+Turkey has been working with Qatar to re-open the airport in Kabul for international travel.
 However, repairs are needed before commercial flights can resume.

 There are currently two airline carriers, Islamabad-based Pakistan International Airlines and Afghanistan’s privately-owned Kam Air, which operate chartered flights to and from Afghanistan but at high costs to account for the insurance.